 The defined Contribution Savings Plans are administered by the Utah Retirement Systems Board and are generally supplemental plans to the basic retirement benefits of the Retirement Systems, but may also be used as a primary retirement plan.
 These plans are voluntary tax-advantaged retirement savings programs authorized under sections 401(k), 457(b) and 408 of the Internal Revenue code.
 Detailed information regarding plan provisions is available in the separately issued URS financial report.

-South Utah Valley Solid Waste participates in the following Defined Contribution Savings Plans with Utah Retirement Systems:
+The Town of Eureka City participates in the following Defined Contribution Savings Plans with Utah Retirement Systems: